imjoy-team/imjoy-hybrid-desktop/README.md

  2) By doing runtime customization with ImJoy plugins, it allows the user reusing the docker container thus speed up the launching in a public docker environment

+## Usage
-To run the desktop, you can either [run on mybinder.org](https://mybinder.org/v2/gh/oeway/omero-guide-fiji/imjoy?urlpath=desktop) or build locally with [repo2docker](https://repo2docker.readthedocs.io/).
+To start the remote desktop environment, you can either [run on mybinder.org](https://mybinder.org/v2/gh/oeway/omero-guide-fiji/imjoy?urlpath=desktop) or build locally with [repo2docker](https://repo2docker.readthedocs.io/).

 To build locally: